-Henry Krips is a professor of cultural studies and the Andrew W. Mellon All Claremont Chair of Humanities at Claremont Graduate University.
+Henry Krips is an professor emeritus of cultural studies.
 He specializes in contemporary European cultural theory, especially the work of Michel Foucault, Jacques Lacan, and Slavoj Žižek, as well as issues of realism in the humanities and the sciences.

 Since receiving his PhD at the University of Adelaide, Krips has held many impressive positions.
 He was Silverman Visiting Chair for History and Philosophy of Science and Ideas at the University of Tel Aviv and a senior visiting fellow at the Max Planck Institute for History of Science in Berlin, the Hungarian Institute for Advanced Studies in Budapest, Deakin University in Melbourne (Australia), and the IFK (Internationales Forschungszentrum Kulturwissenschaften) in Vienna.
 Most recently he was a senior Templeton fellow at the Institute for Quantum Optics in Vienna, under the auspices of the Austrian Academy of Arts and Sciences.
 Krips is on the central committee of LACK, a new association focusing on Lacanian theory.